hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 > [!IMPORTANT]
 >
 > All scrapers inherit this function.
-By default it returns a single group with purpose of `None` and the ingredients set to the output of `ingredients()`.
+By default, it returns a single group with purpose of `None` and the ingredients set to the output of `ingredients()`.
 This function should be overridden in scrapers for website that use ingredient groups.
 See [this guide](in-depth-guide-ingredient-groups.md) for help on implementing this.

 ```py
 >>> scraper.ingredient_groups()